-During the fiscal year, the Bank's Management decided to update the objective related to certain investments, which were reclassified from fair value through OCI to fair value through profit or loss.
+During the previous fiscal year, the Bank's Management decided to update the objective related to certain investments, which were reclassified from fair value through OCI to fair value through profit or loss.

-In June 2022, the investments reclassified were the Federal government bonds in pesos adjusted by CER 2022 and Letters of National Estate in pesos adjusted by CER at discount matured on July 29, 2022 and August 16, 2022.
+In June 2022, the investments reclassified were the Argentine government Treasury bonds in pesos adjusted by CER 2022 and Argentine government Treasury bills in pesos adjusted by CER at discount matured on July 29, 2022 and August 16, 2022.
 The change in the business model was performed with the objective to optimize the administration of the bonds portfolio, considering the short-duration of the instruments adjusted by CER, maturing in the third quarter of the year and in a context of a narrow volatility for instruments with close maturities.
-At the reclassification date abovementioned, the fair value of these investments amounted to 88,734,390.
+At the reclassification date abovementioned, the fair value of these investments amounted to 276,325,673.

-In addition, in August 2022, the investments reclassified were the Federal government treasury bonds linked to dollar 0.30% maturing April 28, 2023 (TV23).
+In addition, in August 2022, the investments reclassified were the Argentine government Treasury bonds tied to the US dollar 0.30% maturing April 28, 2023 (TV23).
 The change in the business model was performed as a result of internal changes in order to optimize the administration of the bonds portfolio.
-At the reclassification date abovementioned, the fair value of these investments amounted to 48,064,512.
+At the reclassification date abovementioned, the fair value of these investments amounted to 149,676,564.